H-chenglei/TEACH/README.md

 # TEACH
-A Multi-Modal Dataset for Teacher Behavior Analysis
+A Multi-Modal Dataset for Analyzing Teacher Behavior